Listen to this article here

 Published 10/22/2019 | Reading Time 2 min 0 sec

-By Nehemiah D. Frank, founder and executive editor of the Black Wall Street Times
+By Nehemiah D. Frank, founding publisher and editor in chief

 The Watchmen brought to life the 1921 Tulsa race massacre in its premiere episode, “It’s Summer, and We’re Running Out of Ice,” sending the social media world into a complete frenzy.